myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

-# Cayenne API
+# Cayenne REST API

 ## Overview

-The Cayenne API allows for interacting and creating applications using the myDevices IoT RESTful API.
+The Cayenne REST API allows for interacting and creating applications using the myDevices IoT RESTful API.
 REST is a lightweight, stateless web service standard that myDevices IoT provides to partners and customers.
 Our REST API is secured with OAuth2 standard, which offers increased security by using JWT access tokens.
 In addition to Authorization and Authentication mechanism, we encrypt all transport communications with TLS/SSL endpoints.

 ## Preparing to use the API

 ### Create a Cayenne account

-In order to use the Cayenne API, you will need to first create a Cayenne account.
+In order to use the Cayenne REST API, you will need to first create a Cayenne account.
 Visit the <a href="http://www.cayenne-mydevices.com/" target="_blank">Cayenne website</a> and create an account.

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/get-started-for-free.png" width="660" height="438" alt="get started for free"><br/><br/></p>

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/account-sign-up.png" width="660" height="438" alt="account sign up"><br/><br/></p>

-### Obtain your Cayenne API Key
+### Obtain your Cayenne REST API Key

-Before you can use the Cayenne API you will need to obtain your **App Key** and **App Secret**.
-In order for your custom application to successfully connect with Cayenne you will need to provide these keys when using the Cayenne API.
+Before you can use the Cayenne REST API you will need to obtain your **App Key** and **App Secret**.
+In order for your custom application to successfully connect with Cayenne you will need to provide these keys when using the Cayenne REST API.

-*TIP: For more information how these keys are used, see the [Authentication section](#cayenne-api-http-api-reference-using-the-http-api-authenticating) of the HTTP API documentation.*
+*TIP: For more information how these keys are used, see the [Authentication section](#cayenne-rest-api-http-api-reference-using-the-http-api-authenticating) of the HTTP API documentation.*

 To obtain your keys, log into your account and select **Create App**.
 The *App Credentials* page that appears contains your keys.
 Copy & paste the **App Key** and **App Secret** into your code.